 Choose your day!
 River Valley offers stunning white water rafting trips for those who want to be on the river.
 Or you can choose to rent an ebike and explore the country roads in this beautiful area.
 Or just relax by the river, read, snooze, or just breathe in the surrounding beauty.
 Some of us will enjoy this disconnected downtime, while others may choose to be more active.
 Your choice.

-Choose your adventure!
-Today we’ll be taken by our expert and passionate local River Valley guides down the Rangitikei River, on either an adventurous grade 5 white water rafting experience, or a gentle grade 2 ride.
-You choose!
+For those interested in joining our expert and passionate local River Valley guides on the Rangitikei River, choose either an adventurous grade 5 white water rafting experience, or a gentle grade 2 ride.
 The white water trip on the thunderous Rangitikei river will get your adrenaline pumping, or cruise downstream from the lodge for a more serene connection with nature.
 Both experiences are magical.